Of the four jobs Milton has had since he arrived in San Francisco in 1983, his favorite by far is his current job at Trader Joe’s.

 Now an American citizen, he hitchhiked from El Salvador to escape the violence and civil war there and had worked in hotels as a houseman.
 He married and had two sons.

 Then, in 2008, his life came apart and he lost his family and his job through a combination of bad luck and poor decisions.
-He pulled himself out after several years, but could not find a job.
+He pulled himself out after several years, but could not find a job, even one of those stay at home jobs doing customer service on the phone.
 Not his old job.
 Not any job.
 Until Trader Joe’s.
 They hired him and have steadily promoted him.

 The first month he was there, after the store closed, he found a wallet with a lot of cash and car keys on a pile of apples, and a gold ring on the floor near the bananas.
 He turned both in to the manager, who mentioned this in a later performance review that included a raise.